-This is the first of many posts I will write on small scripts I use on my Mac to get stuff done that’s a chore to do manually.
+I often write small scripts I use on my Mac to get stuff done that are a chore to do manually.
 Some might call this automation, but really it’s just tool-making.

 The problem to be solved in this case was padding pictures out to a 16:9 ratio for use as desktop wallpaper on my 4K monitor.
 I collect many aviation pictures, mostly off Twitter, that I find visually compelling.
 I wanted to display some of the best as rotating wallpapers but I dislike the solid colour “pill-boxing” bands that macOS adds when you ask it to respect the image with “Fit to screen”.